angular/angular/aio/content/guide/reactive-forms.md

 For more on form validation, visit the [Form Validation](guide/form-validation) guide.

-## Advanced usage with Form Arrays
+## Advanced usage with form arrays

 A `FormArray` is an alternative to a `FormGroup` that allows you to manage any number of unnamed controls.
-As with `FormGroup`s, you can dynamically insert and remove controls from a `FormArray`, and its value and validation status is calculated from its child controls.
+As with `FormGroup` instances, you can dynamically insert and remove controls from a `FormArray`, and its value and validation status is calculated from its child controls.
 However, you don't need to define a slot for each control by name, so this is a great option if you don't know the number of child values in advance.
+The following example shows you how to manage _aliases_ in the `ProfileEditor`.

 Add an array of aliases to the `ProfileEditor` form component.

 ### Import the `FormArray`

-Import the `FormArray` symbol from `@angular/forms` to use for type information.
+Import the `FormArray` class from `@angular/forms` to use for type information.
 The `FormBuilder` service is ready to create a `FormArray` instance.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.2.ts" region="form-array-imports" title="src/app/profile-editor/profile-editor.component.ts (import)">